Bear Market? Normal Correction? Whatever This Is, Here’s How to Maintain Your Sanity as an Investor.

 Download it today, FREE when you sign up for our complimentary Cabot Wealth Daily advisory!

 Avoid beating yourself up.
 There is NO upside to constantly staring at your past mistakes and re-analyzing what went wrong.
-For example, I hate that I bought Pure Storage (PSTG) calls days before the market fell apart.
-But at the time of the trade, the market looked like it was in good shape, the stock had come off a big earnings beat, and the risk/reward was right.
+For example, I hate that I bought Metals & Mining (XME) calls days before trade war tensions re-ignited.
+But at the time of the trade, the market looked like it was in good shape, call activity was bullish, and the risk/reward was right.
 Unfortunately, the market fell apart, and I was wrong.
-So like a quarterback who just threw a first-quarter interception, I quickly analyzed my mistake and then moved on knowing that there will be more throws/trades to be made.
+So like a quarterback who just threw a first-quarter interception, I have moved on knowing that there will be more throws/trades to be made.

 Recognize that you, the investor/trader, will not be perfect.
 The only traders who will get every trade right are con artists like Bernie Madoff.
 You will make trading mistakes, and there will be losses from time to time.
 Knowing this, my general goal for trading is to try to get six out of 10 trades right—and of those six I hope to really hit a grand slam with one or two of those trades.
 That said, if I’m hoping to get six trades right, that means there will be four trades that won’t work.
 If you go into a trade recognizing that you could be wrong, when it happens, the mental strain will be less.